 There’s so much real-time adjustment that has to happen because we don’t have the space and this will just make production a lot easier for our team.
-A lot cleaner, a lot more organized, a lot safer.
-It’s not unsafe now, we just require a lot more physical movement for every square foot of tile that we make and it creates a lot more potential for something to happen.

 So the intention is really more capacity, a much better work environment for our team, and the infrastructure to support more growth and more future expansion.

 What are the new features of this new space?
 What's important and exciting?